Yokto13/Sphinx/README.md

 ### I don't want to create questions!
 That's fine.
-You can you some of the questions I have already created during my prep for exams.
+You can use some of the questions I have already created during my prep for exams.
 Just call
 ```git submodule init
 git submodule update